SGLang Frontend Language#

 print_highlight(state["second_answer"])

 Sure!
-Here is a list of three countries along with their respective capitals:
+Here is a list of three countries along with their capitals:

 1. **France** - Paris